towercomputers/toweros/docs/src/implementation.md

 # Implementation

+TowerOS is built on [Alpine Linux](https://alpinelinux.org) for the latter's simplicity, minimalism, and security-first approach.
+TowerOS is open-source and freely licensed (MIT).
+It is designed to require the smallest-possible trusted computing base, to rely only on other widely used, open-source software, and to as transparent as possible in its implementation.

+## `tower-tools`

 The `tower-tools` package contains six main modules:

 - `buildthinclient.py` and `buildhost.py` to build the OS images used by the thin client and the hosts
-- `sshconf.py` which manages `tower-tools` and SSH configuration files
+- `sshconf.py` which manages TowerOS and SSH configuration files
-- `provision.py`, `install.py`, and `gui.py` which respectively allow you to provision a host, to install an application on it without an Internet connection, and to run a graphical application on a host from the thin client
+- `provision.py`, `install.py`, and `gui.py` which allow you to provision a host, to install an application on it without an Internet connection, and to run a graphical application on a host from the thin client, respectively.

-## Network Architecture
+### Network Architecture

-A TowerOS thin client is connected to one or two separate networks (each with an unmanaged switch).
-One network is connected to the Internet; the other (optional) network is offline.
-Online hosts reside on the first network; offline hosts on the second.
-On the online network, one of the hosts, called the “router”, is connected to the Internet and shares the connection with all the hosts connected to the same network.
+A TowerOS **thin client** connects to one or two separate networks of **hosts** (each network with an unmanaged switch).
+One network is connected to the Internet; the other (optional) network is offline. *Online* hosts reside on the first network; *offline* hosts on the second.
+On the online network, one of the hosts, called the “**router**”, is connected to the Internet and shares the connection with all the hosts connected to the same network.

 All IPs are static and assigned by the `tower` tool.
 Here are the IPs used: